ScalaConsultants/docker-postgres-cluster/README.md

 It utilize Docker Swarm, but it can be run on a single host, ie. for testing purposes.
 It solves automatic and manual failover and manual recovery and failback.
 It uses constraints and labels to ensure proper containers scheduling.

-> At the moment this solution uses `restart: none` policy to avoid starting failed container during Swarm node startup.
+> At the moment this solution uses `restart: none` policy to avoid starting failed container during Docker host startup.
 It requires external governor like `systemd`.

 #### Prerequisites: